 Currently, the VMS office is run by one employee; however, all decisions are reached by an elected committee of 5 – 6 members.
 This committee meets monthly.
 The office is supported solely through membership dues.

-The VMS serves many purposes for doctors and for the general public.
-For physicians, the Society provides an arena to meet colleagues informally and discuss issues of the day.
-The VMS hosts three annual social events:
+The VMS celebrates 125 years and continues to provide assistance to doctors and the general public.
+For physicians, the Society provides an arena to unite colleagues informally.
+The VMS hosts and helps facilitate various annual social events such as:

 - The Listerian Oration